 Oppressed, subservient, insignificant?
 Does that accurately describe Corsican women in past times?
 Not always.
 That Corsica was a patriarchal society can’t be denied.
 But to portray the island’s women as downtrodden and overlooked is to over-simplify a complex situation.

-A few weeks ago, I wrote about marriage customs.
-This time, I look specifically at the role of women, an important topic for my current work in progress.
+A previous post explored marriage customs in Corsica.
+This time, I look specifically at the role of women, an important topic for my novel The Corsican Widow.
 My research has turned up some interesting contradictions.

 Corsican ideas of sexual honour were rigid and deeply rooted.
 It didn’t take much to compromise a young woman’s honour and she could expect severe penalties for getting pregnant outside marriage.
 But men were also bound by these codes of honour and risked being murdered if they didn’t marry the woman they had wronged.
 The difference was that the man only risked his life; the girl risked her honour, which was considered far worse.

 The destiny of most Corsican women was to get married, usually at quite a tender age.
 Marriages were often contracted for practical reasons.
 Spouses displayed few overt signs of affection.
 You might expect such marriages to be unhappy and some stories reinforce this.
 The husband of one woman from Sartène allowed her to leave the house only three times during their marriage.
 Another woman considered that she had married beneath her and never uttered a word to her husband.